Flight of Black Angel: Plot

-Eddie lands in Garrison, Utah, to hide his jet in a deserted barn, but is accidentally discovered by a family on vacation, Richard (Michael Keys Hall) and Valerie (Michele Pawk) Dwyer and their baby.
-Before Valerie can raise the police on the CB radio, Eddie takes them hostage.
+Eddie lands in Garrison, Utah, to hide his jet in a deserted barn and take as hostages a family on vacation, Richard and Valerie Dwyer and their baby.

-While Eddie works on defeating the fail-safes on the tactical nuke, he is exposed to lethal radiation, and his health quickly deteriorates.
+A nuclear weapons expert, Harvey Glatman, says the stolen nuke is not a threat, since to disable the fail-safes Eddie would have to dismantle the nuke, thereby exposing himself to a lethal dose of plutonium.
+But Matthew believes that Eddie is unconcerned with his own life, and the 36–48 hours it will take him to die from radiation is enough for him to use the nuke.
+While Eddie works on defeating the fail-safes on the tactical nuke, he is exposed to the radiation, and his health quickly deteriorates.
 The next day, he and Valerie leave for a hardware store in a nearby city to obtain tools.
-Valerie uses a traveler's check and writes their hostage location on the back, but the clerk (Scott Menville) does not notice.
-Valerie then persuades Eddie to go to a drug store to find a cure for his vomiting and nausea.
-She repeats the same practice; this time, the pharmacist (John D. Brancato) notices Valerie's notes on the check.
+Valerie uses a traveler's check and writes their hostage location on the back, but the clerk does not notice.
+Valerie then persuades Eddie to go to a drug store to treat his vomiting and nausea.
+She repeats the same practice, and the pharmacist notices Valerie's notes on the check.

-Two police officers (George Fisher and Steven D. Simpson) arrive to investigate.
-Eddie kills one and engages the other in a firefight.
-Richard and Valerie try to flee with their baby; however, Eddie shoots the second officer, Richard and Valerie.
-Richard dies and Valerie is seriously wounded.
-Painstakingly, Valerie manages to collect her baby and crawl to the roadside, where she is picked up by a truck driver.
+Two police officers arrive to investigate.
+Eddie engages them in a firefight.
+Richard and Valerie flee with their baby; however, Eddie shoots the two officers, Richard, and Valerie.
+Richard dies, and Valerie is seriously wounded.
+Paralyzed from the waist down, Valerie collects her baby and crawls to the roadside, where she is picked up by a truck driver.

-Ryan is cross-checking police leads when the report of Valerie Dwyer comes in.
+Matthew is cross-checking police leads when the report of Valerie comes in.
 She insists that she has seen Eddie working on a bomb.
-Just before a surgery, Ryan learns Eddie's target from Valerie: Las Vegas.
-Subsequently, Ryan convinces Douglas to concentrate on Las Vegas; he travels to Hill AFB to take an F-16 fighter plane to fly lead.
-An AWACS plane confirms what Valerie had said.

-It has been determined that although Eddie cannot launch the bomb, his jet fuel could detonate the bomb if he is fired upon.
-Ryan successfully talks Eddie into chasing him out into the desert by provoking Eddie into a duel to see if God made him "the one".
-After evading Eddie's last missile, Ryan orders the other pilots to clear away, and then fires on Eddie.
+Just before a surgery, Matthew learns Eddie's target from Valerie: Las Vegas.
+Matthew convinces Douglas to concentrate on Las Vegas; he travels to Hill AFB to take an F-16 fighter plane to fly lead.
+Although Eddie cannot launch the bomb, his jet fuel could detonate the bomb if he is fired upon.
+In order to get the bomb away from civilians, Matthew provokes Eddie into a duel to prove the divine nature of his "mission".
+After evading Eddie's last missile, Matthew orders the other pilots to clear away and then fires on Eddie.
 Both pilots and 36 people on the ground are incinerated.

-A recovering Valerie receives sanitized TV news on the incident in her hospital bed with her baby in her arms.
-The report assert that the pilots were on a "training mission" in the area.
+A recovering Valerie and her baby receive sanitized TV news on the incident in her hospital bed.
+The report asserts that the pilots were on a "training mission" in the area.